THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ### other conventions

-Current version needs the assembly program to obey following conventions to execute sucessfully in Spike.
+Current version needs the assembly program to obey following conventions to be executed sucessfully in Spike.
 Some of them may be changed in future version.

 1. In Ventus GPGPU, vl is set in hardware.
 But in this simulator, extra vsetvli instrucions are needed to configure vl and other related parameters.
 2. We use .data directive to store data.
-Unlike in Ventus GPGPU hardware, we don't use gds and lds to get the global memory address.
+Unlike in Ventus GPGPU hardware, we don't use gds/lds to get the global/local memory address.
 Instead we use la instruction to load start address of global/local memory into the register.

 ### testcases